 Understanding how little control an obligor has over the child support their child will receive can leave a parent wondering if the custodial parent truly is taking care of their child.

-Unfortunately, not much can be done in these instances, and at most, a parent can petition with the court to modify the current custody order that is already in place.
-However, an obligor should keep in mind that the focus of this new lawsuit would not be to focus on money not being used exclusively for the child.
+Unfortunately, little can be done in such instances.
+At most, a parent can petition the court to modify the existing custody order.
+However, it’s important for the obligor to understand that the focus of this new lawsuit wouldn’t solely be on money not being exclusively used for the child.
 Instead, proving the child lacks necessities that the obligor is paying the custodial parent to provide, like shelter, food, or clothes, will support a change in custody.

-Aside from this, a parent needs to read and understand their order to be sure of what is required of you and your financial obligations to your child.
+Apart from this, a parent must read and understand their order to ensure clarity regarding their financial obligations to their child.
 If you still have questions regarding child support, please contact our office to set up a free 30-minute consultation with a qualified expert on child support matters.

 Other Articles you may be interested in: